-We planned only to go to places we knew we could be relatively safe, so sadly India came off the list, as did Myanmar (although I did do a clandestine trip over the peninsula with the kids on my lap in a leaky boat to renew our visa with a 15 year old local boy in charge.
-It felt like a scene from Indiana Jones…but that’s another story!).
-After discovering it was a two day-long boat journey for 8 hour stretches into Laos from Thailand, we decided to spare the other passengers our hyper children!
+We planned only to go to places we knew we could be relatively safe so sadly India came off the list, as did Myanmar (although I did do a clandestine trip over the peninsula with the kids on my lap in a leaky boat to renew our visa with a 15-year-old local boy in charge.
+It felt like a scene from Indiana Jones…but that’s another story!)
+After discovering it was a two-day-long boat journey for 8 hour stretches into Laos from Thailand, we decided to spare the other passengers our hyper children!

-But other than that we had an amazing journey into Thailand, Cambodia, Malaysia, Singapore and Indonesia right to the end of our 7th month trip.
-If I had arrived in Ubud, Bali at the beginning of our trip I would probably have stayed put floating between the paddy fields, the papaya cafes, doing yoga, taking my kids to the green school [do check it out : www.greenschool.org]
+But other than that we had an amazing journey into Thailand, Cambodia, Malaysia, Singapore and Indonesia right to the end of our 7th-month trip.
+If I had arrived in Ubud, Bali at the beginning of our trip I would probably have stayed put floating between the paddy fields, the papaya cafes, doing yoga, taking my kids to the green school [do check it out www.greenschool.org]

-…on the half hour journey from Sitges to Barcelona I am amazed to think my kids did the travelling they did.
-Never were we in a bus for less than 8 hours.
-We would charge the iPad, we charged the DVD player.
-We had books, stickers, colours and paper, we played ‘I-spy’ and ‘what’s on the shopping list’, we sang songs, we slept a little, we rarely had moments when the kids would look out of windows and just chill out, we reminded them of the little Thai children sitting on laps for hours without any stimulation whatsoever.
+…on the half-hour journey from Sitges to Barcelona, I am amazed to think my kids did the travelling they did.
+Never were we on a bus for less than 8 hours.
+We would charge the iPad and DVD player.
+We had books, stickers, colours and paper, we played ‘I-spy’ and ‘what’s on the shopping list’, we sang songs, we slept a little, we rarely had moments when the kids would look out of windows and just chill out.
+We reminded them of the little Thai children sitting on laps for hours without any stimulation whatsoever.
 We would philosophise on whether it’s because their kids know nothing else or is it cultural or was it their Buddhist natures and would then beat ourselves up about the fact we had made our children dependent on electric stimulus!!!

-I would like to say we did do home education and other than the first day and night in Bangkok that my son discovered an X box (he still says this was best thing about his 8 month trip, yes, so shallow and unappreciative I know) but it was enough that we visited giant statues of Buddhah and golden temples and palaces, that we went along the river and the floating market and I showed them places where mummy used to hang out, when I had lived there some 22 years earlier.
+I would like to say we homeschooled the kids but other than the first day and night we didn’t.
+In Bangkok my son discovered an X box (he still says this was the best thing about his 8-month trip, yes, so shallow and unappreciative I know) but it was enough that we visited giant statues of Buddha and golden temples and palaces, that we went along the river and the floating market and I showed them places where mummy used to hang out when I had lived there some 22 years earlier.
 We went to a snake farm which they loved and watched venom taken from fangs to make the antidote medicine.
 We saw the crocodile farm, and the most fun was had whizzing around the hot, humid pulsating city in the back of a tuk-tuk (or those kamikaze road crossings I told you about!), picnics in parks watching iguanas, the futuristic sky train past skyscrapers and of course we went into those huge aircon glass shopping malls that we don’t have in Europe and it was the best of East meets West.

 Instead, we had rafting trips, elephant rides, trips to the zoo, geckos in our hut, 758 turns around a mountain in a van without doors where we held on for dear life and papa vomited all the way.
 We went on a bamboo train which was just a reed platform on a track at 30 miles an hour.
 We went to a circus run by orphans, we saw Ankor wat at sunset and monkeys everywhere, we swam in waterfalls and hot thermal spas, we lit candles on lotus flowers and made wishes as we watched them float on the river for the festival of Loy Krathong, we saw paper lanterns light the sky at new year and my daughter said it was like the movie Tangled, we saw giants for Balinese new year called the ‘ogo ogos’ where we then had to stay indoors for 24 hours in the dark and in silence!!
 So the spirits wouldn’t come and haunt us.
 We made flower offerings, helped pick rice in the paddy and occasionally hung out with monks.

 In the north of Thailand after two months away we decided to live in an apartment, with a pool and some home comforts, we met a great family from Chile and spoke Castellano and really settled in.
 We could’ve stayed that way a while.
 We never moved around desperate to see places, we always took our time without too much of a time limit or any pressure to move on, we wanted to feel part of the culture and it would have been exhausting for the kids.
-We did, however, make plans to meet friends for Christmas and New Year and sometimes journeys like the one to Laos were cancelled because we decided they were far too complicated or off-the-beaten track.
+We did, however, make plans to meet friends for Christmas and New Year and sometimes journeys like the one to Laos were cancelled because we decided they were far too complicated or off-the-beaten-track.

 At times it felt like we were just bobbing along – no focus, no mission, no agenda.
 It becomes over indulgent and feels lazy and unjustified.
 Our lives stuck in limbo.
 There’s only so many tropical beaches one can take and it became a little disheartening every time we didn’t find the ‘perfect hut on the perfect beach with the perfect sunset’ !!
 It wasn’t about finding ourselves like backpacking was in our teens.
 It was just travelling aimlessly around and at some point without an aim, that needs to come to an end.
 Also, I think more than that, it was I who was in limbo, having lost my sense of purpose with my work and having unspent energy and not knowing what I was really going to do if I returned back to reality.

 Sometimes I wish we could’ve found a way to set up a business or work from there.
 We didn’t even look into it much because we didn’t have any investment, but having seen many a laptop on a tropical beach working for a company in Geneva I thought ‘damn it!’
 If only my man was in IT!
-In retrospect maybe we should have worked for an NGO or stayed somewhere we liked for longer like Pai in North Thailand or Bali where we had some great friends and totally fell in love, I suppose we could have always taught English and Spanish (Oooh I can feel another trip coming on already!!).
+In retrospect maybe we should have worked for an NGO or stayed somewhere we liked for longer like Pai in North Thailand or Bali where we had some great friends and totally fell in love, I suppose we could have always taught English and Spanish.
+(Oooh I can feel another trip coming on already!!)
 Financially we were on a tight budget.
 It wasn’t as cheap as we thought initially but we never wanted to slum it with the kids so without work it wouldn’t have been possible and I must not regret anything now!

 The best business tip I’ve learnt from travelling is that the world needs more budget-friendly family hostels and hotel rooms.
 They don’t exist and if they do have a family room it’s in a posh hotel, which was not in our budget range.
 They were expensive and for luxe holidays.
 I was surprised at the lack of family facilities.
 We would often be given a manky mattress for a floor or have to have separate rooms, even huts on the beach…but now four to a double bed is how we roll and the cheeky monkeys still come into my bed at night!

-Once near the end of our journey and as a big thank you to our children for being dragged around the world by us, we splashed out on a five star hotel on Sentosa – a manmade island in Singapore, a glorified cruiseliner-esque entertainment complex (Yes hideous but hey!
+Once near the end of our journey and as a big thank you to our children for being dragged around the world by us, we splashed out on a five-star hotel on Sentosa – a manmade island in Singapore, a glorified cruiseliner-esque entertainment complex (yes hideous but hey!
 6 months without Egyptian cotton sheets and a breakfast buffet to die for did it for me) with Universal studios and the biggest aquarium in the world, it was an amazing surprise for the kids, when I ask, it’s still my sons best part from his trip plus the X box!

-At the end of our trip we decided to have another adventure and stay in London for just a little while, which lasted another year…but thats another epic story.
+At the end of our trip we decided to have another adventure and stay in London for just a little while, which lasted another year…but that’s another epic story.
 We had been nomadic, living from suitcases, sharing beds for two years before we finally arrived back on to home ground in Barcelona.

 I think the greatest thing we have learnt and that we have instilled in our children and that will always be our motto is: Wherever we are, if we are together as a family, then we are home.